 Very good info here.

 UW-Platteville Chancellor Dennis Shields suspended Dr. Sabina Burton, banned her from campus.
 I believe he wants to fire Sabina because she advocated for a student victim of sexual harassment and complained of the retaliation she received for her advocacy.
+There are also other reasons he wants to fire her but the real reasons are not in his statement of charges against her.

 Shields wrote in his charges against Sabina: “You have publicly misrepresented the facts of a 2012 alleged sexual harassment incident to students” However, Dr. Burton tells the true story with hard facts and evidence.
 Shields has yet to identify any statement Sabina has made that he believes to be inaccurate.